electron/electronjs.org-old/data/blog/electron-4-0.md

 ### `webPreferences` Default Values

-When creating a new `BrowerWindow` with the `webPreferences` option set, the following `webPreferences` option defaults are deprecated in favor of new defaults listed below:
+When creating a new `BrowserWindow` with the `webPreferences` option set, the following `webPreferences` option defaults are deprecated in favor of new defaults listed below:

 <div class="table table-ruled table-full-width">